hamzagilani8/Metaverse/Javascript Excercises/README.md

 • Write one version of this program that passes the if test and another that fails.
 (The version that fails will have no output.)

+## Assignment 25
-26. Alien Colors #2: Choose a color for an alien as you did in Exercise 25, and write an if-else chain.
+Alien Colors #2: Choose a color for an alien as you did in Exercise 25, and write an if-else chain.

 • If the alien’s color is green, print a statement that the player just earned 5 points for shooting the alien.